Rights of Recipients

 - Know how your financial aid will be disbursed.

 - Accept or decline any of your financial aid awards.

-- Know the financial aid repayment and refund policy.
+- Know the tuition and financial aid repayment and refund policies.

-- Know the required work hours, job duties, rate of pay and how and when pay is received if offered a Federal Work Study job.
+- Know the hours, job duties, rate of pay and how and when pay is received if offered a Federal Work Study job.

 - How the Office of Financial Aid determines whether you are making satisfactory academic progress, and what happens if you are not.